arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='open'>Open Questions:</a>
 * Why do people resist change?
-* Explain threads to your grandmother
+* Explain threads to your grandparents
 * As a software engineer you want both to innovate and to be predictable.
 How those 2 goals can coexist in the same strategy?
 * What makes good code good?
 * Explain streaming and how you would implement it.